home-assistant/home-assistant.io/source/_components/transmission.markdown

 ### Service `add_torrent`

 Adds a new torrent to download.
-It can either be a URL, magnet link or a Base64 encoded .bittorrent file.
+It can either be a URL (http, https or ftp), magnet link or a local file (make sure that the path is white listed).

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |